lilybw/go-solid/README.md

 # GO Solid
-Native SolidJS templating for Go with HMR.
+Native SolidJS templating for Go with HMR and Typesafety.

 #### Maturity
 Core API is defined and not likely to change significantly.